MiGzY/semantic-desktop-search/README.md

 - Always use `start.sh` during development — it boots all three layers in the right order.
 - The FAISS index persists between sessions in `app/data/`.
 - Use `stop-servers.sh` to kill servers on ports 3000 and 8000.
+If it's still stuck after this, run: sudo lsof -i :8000 sudo lsof -i :3000

 ---